 - 1. Refer to major field of study for semester hour requirements. - 2.
 The cumulative grade point average must not be less than 2.00 and not more than 25 percent of the semester hours may carry the "D" grade.
-Students must have a 2.00 grade point in their major. - At least 20 semester hours of course work above the 1000 level are required for the degree of Associate of Arts in General Studies. - 4.
+Students must have a 2.00 grade point in their major. - 3.
+At least 20 semester hours of course work above the 1000 level are required for the degree of Associate of Arts in General Studies. - 4.
 No more than four semester hours of activity credit (basic military science and those courses that may be used to meet the General Education activity requirement) may be counted toward graduation.
 The only exception is that a student may have the standard allowance of military credit (three hours of military science and three hours of PE credit) and four other hours of activity credit for a total of ten semester hours.
-A student registering for an activities course in excess of these limits receives no credit for the additional course and the grade is not included in the computation of grade point. - Only six hours of freshman English composition may be used to satisfy degree requirements. - Credit earned from technical courses is meant for use only in Associate of Applied Science Degree Programs and can not be used as credit toward other associate degrees. - 7.
-Complete all assessment activities required by the University. - 8.
+A student registering for an activities course in excess of these limits receives no credit for the additional course and the grade is not included in the computation of grade point. - Only six hours of freshman English composition may be used to satisfy degree requirements. - 6.
+Complete all assessment activities required by the University. - 7.
 An official record of any correspondence or transfer work completed at another institution must be on file in the Registrar's Office prior to the end of the semester or term in which graduation is planned.